GoogleCloudPlatform/cloud-sql-proxy-operator/docs/e2e-tests.md

 ## End-to-end Tests

-End-to-end tests go in the `test/e2e_test` package.
+End-to-end tests go in the `internal/e2e_test` package.
 These tests run test case scenarios using real Google Cloud infrastructure.

-The Google Cloud infrastructure is always exclusively provisioned using the Terraform project in `test/e2e/tf`.
+The Google Cloud infrastructure is always exclusively provisioned using the Terraform project in `testinfra`.
 Configuring the Google Cloud infrastructure by hand after terraform runs is not allowed.

-The utility functions in `test/e2e` are intended to be used exclusively for end-to-end tests.
+The utility functions in `internal/e2e` are intended to be used exclusively for end-to-end tests.

 ## Integration Tests

-Integration tests go in the `test/integration_test` package.
+Integration tests go in the `internal/testintegration_test` package.
 Integration tests ensure that our operator interacts correctly with the kubernetes API.

-The utility functions in `test/integration` are intended to be used exclusively for integration tests.
+The utility functions in `internal/testintegration` are intended to be used exclusively for integration tests.

 Integration tests are run using the Kubebuilder's `envtest` tool.
 This tool sets